 The pharmaceutical value chain has become increasingly digital, creating a complex network of workers, both remote and on-premises, and partners who regularly access disparate networks, clouds, applications, and mobile environments.
 This new chain demands a broader security framework to protect each companies’ valuable data.
-In addition, pharmaceutical companies are becoming increasingly customer-driven with data exchanged through customer and healthcare provider portals.
+In addition, pharmaceutical companies are becoming increasingly patient-driven with data exchanged through patient and healthcare provider portals.
 All of this information is valuable to cybercriminals.
-Though there are a variety of cyberthreats that have emerged as a result of the deluge of new data that has resulted from the growing digital and customer-driven environment, there are also solutions and services that can better prepare and protect pharmaceuticals from more threats in the future.
+Though there are a variety of cyberthreats that have emerged as a result of the deluge of new data that has resulted from the growing digital and patient-driven environment, there are also solutions and services that can better prepare and protect pharmaceuticals from more threats in the future.

 Pharmaceutical companies have similar corporate IT needs as organizations in other industries.
 The corporate IT network houses important data related to finance, intellectual property, human resources, product support, field support, research and development (R&D), and more.
 In order to protect sensitive data, corporate infrastructure needs a broad, integrated, and automated cybersecurity solution with end-to-end integration.